-1.4.2 Support to local governance N° of initiatives supported Support provided by KMAD to local ouppoint to look. go to manor Tr or militari too dapportoa , , government, including logistical support
+1.4.2 Support to local governance N° of initiatives supported Support provided by KMAD to local government, including logistical support

-- One vehicle was donated to Larde District authorities to facilitate the execution of their activities - Supported the maintenance of the access road in Evate - Supported the participation of Larde District at FACIM - Transportation of Adult Literacy books from Nampula to Larde
+- One vehicle was donated to Larde District authorities to facilitate the execution of their activities - Supported the participation of Larde District at FACIM - Transportation of Adult Literacy books from Nampula to Larde - Supported the maintenance of the access road in Evate

 On a monthly basis, 60 litres of fuel is granted to the Chefe de Localidade.
-In addition, a laptop, printer and new XL motorbike was also provided to facilitate the execution of their duties.
+In addition, a laptop, printer and new XL motobike was also provided to facilitate the execution of their duties.
 On a monthly basis, 30 litres of fuel is granted to SDAE and SDPI.
 The salary of an SDPI technician is paid monthly to manage implementation of the urban plan.
 Funding of 382,979 Mts was provided to revitalise the Consultative Council from villages, locality, administrative post and district.
 The Consultive Council was established in 2015 as an advisory body of the local administration on issues that affect communities.
 They have a five-year mandate after which it should be revitalised but for Larde District revitalisation was not undertaken in 2020 due to a lack of funding.
 During 2023, there was activity over a four-month period.